toa-io/toa/documentation/contributing/cycle.md

 <dd>List of <b>what is known</b>.</dd>
 <dt>Questions</dt>
 <dd>
 List of <b>what is unknown</b>.
-At this step many of questions may don't have an answer.
+At this step many questions may don't have an answer.
 </dd>
 <dt>Options</dt>
 <dd><i>Empty at this step.</i></dd>